oracle/graal/docs/reference-manual/native-image/JFR.md

 ## Configure the Recording

-Options for -XX:StartFlightRecording

-The `StartFlightRecording` flag can optionally be passed a comma separated list of key-value pairs to further configure the recording.

 You can pass a comma-separated list of key-value pairs to the `-XX:StartFlightRecording` option to further configure the recording.
 For example:
 ```shell